Billion-Dollar Gamble: How A 'Singular Hero' Helped Start A New Field In Physics

 It became the biggest project the National Science Foundation had ever funded.

-"He sat in the NSF and singlehandedly — I mean singlehandedly — convinced everybody in the NSF this was the right thing for the NSF to support and the science was going to be spectacular if it should succeed," says Weiss.
+"He sat in the NSF and single-handedly — I mean single-handedly — convinced everybody in the NSF this was the right thing for the NSF to support and the science was going to be spectacular if it should succeed," says Weiss.
 "And he made the argument stick."

-He made it stick through years of prototype tests and expert-review panels and feasibility studies and management nightmares.
+He made it stick through years of prototype tests and expert review panels and feasibility studies and management nightmares.
 Lots of people worked on this project, of course, but Weiss says that "the elegance of Rich was the fact that he knew how the system worked and he knew the science."

 "He was an advocate, like a messiah, for this whole idea of detecting gravitational waves.
 And then he became more of a strategist for it," Weiss explains.
 "Now imagine the guy running the program in the NSF becoming the major advocate for it and also the guy who did most of the strategizing for it.
 To me, that was a miracle.
 And it is the thing that made it so that the field survived."

-After all, plenty of people thought it was insane to spend hundreds of millions of dollars to build giant detectors that might never detect anything — especially astronomers, who worried that the money would get diverted from sure-bets such as building new telescopes.
+After all, plenty of people thought it was insane to spend hundreds of millions of dollars to build giant detectors that might never detect anything — especially astronomers, who worried that the money would get diverted from sure bets, such as building new telescopes.

 "There's always a danger that the project can get stopped," Isaacson says.
-"And like all of the big projects in science, it's a roller-coaster ride."
+"And like all of the big projects in science, it's a roller coaster ride."

-Officially, Isaacson never worked on this more than about half-time.
-In reality, it was all-consuming.
-The long work days took a toll.
+Officially, Isaacson never worked on this more than about half time.
+In reality, it was all consuming.
+The long workdays took a toll.
 At one point, his blood pressure went sky high and his doctor became alarmed.

 Isaacson says he feels lucky to have been in a position to try to change history.
 "But history demands you pay a price for that privilege, in terms of all the stress and agony and lifestyle and family events," he says.
 "If you're willing to pay the price, OK, you've got this chance and you can go ahead and maybe it will work.
 Maybe it won't."